mtitus83/MMM-Starlight/DESIGN.md

 ## 2. Module Overview

-The MMM-Starlight module fetches horoscope data and displays it on the MagicMirror interface.
+The MMM-Starlight module fetches horoscope data from a structured API and displays it on the MagicMirror interface.
 It supports multiple zodiac signs and time periods, with a rotating display that cycles through the configured options.

 ## 3. Architecture